Mbutler22/Citi-Bike-Tableau-Analytics/README.md

 ## Analysis

-My first anysis was a chart displaying the Average Monthly Number of Trips by Gender.
+My first analysis was a chart displaying the Average Monthly Number of Trips by Gender.
 Overall, female riders were on average the greater amount of users overall with the higher average trip duration.
 I can conclude that most of the daily customers did not report gender,  thus we have a greater unknown percentage.
 ![Average Montly Number of Trips by gender](https://user-images.githubusercontent.com/83027069/137793212-cbe529cd-87d1-481e-8ef4-4178071ddb06.png)